LucasvanKasteren/eduvpn-log-analysis/README.md

 The "impossible travel" principle poses a potential security risk for the security eduVPN.
 This principle refers to a scenario where a user establishes a VPN connection from two geographically distant locations within an improbably short timeframe.
 This situation could indicate unauthorized access or a compromised device being used to connect to the eduVPN service.

 ### Detection Approach
 To address the security risk as described above, a log analysis tool in Python 3 has been developed.
 This tool is designed to analyze eduVPN log files and detect potential security incidents related to the "impossible travel" principle.
 The tool utilizes the eduVPN logs to identify geolocation information of a connected user.
-To achieve this, it leverages the GeoIP2Fast library to map the source IP address to geolocation information and enhance analysis capabilities.
+To achieve this it leverages the [MaxMind-DB-Reader](https://github.com/maxmind/MaxMind-DB-Reader-python) together two [DB IP](https://db-ip.com/) databases, namely the "IP to Country Lite" and IP to ASN Lite", to map the source IP address to geolocation information and enhance analysis capabilities.
 A schematic overview can be found at the bottom of this document.

 #### OpenVPN vs. WireGuard
 Since eduVPN is based on both OpenVPN and WireGuard the tool distinguishes between the two.